rashkov09/HRBS/README.md

 2. **Register as a New User**: Enables new users to create an account.

-3. **Activate Admin Rights for Specific User**: Admins can assign admin rights to users using the default password (DEFAULT password = admin99).
+3. **Activate Admin Rights for Specific User**: Can assign admin rights to users using the default password (DEFAULT password = admin99).

 ### Admin Functionality